voxelbonecloud/headless-docker/modding/README.md

 - [StresslessHeadless](https://github.com/Raidriar796/StresslessHeadless)
 - [ResoniteIPv6Mod](https://github.com/bontebok/ResoniteIPv6Mod)

-This functionality can be enabled with the `ENABLE_AUTO_MOD_UPDATE` environment variable.
+This functionality can be enabled with the `ENABLE_AUTO_MOD_UPDATE` environment variable..

 The individual mods have environment variables to install them: `MOD_HeadlessTweaks`, `MOD_StresslessHeadless` and `MOD_ResoniteIPv6Mod`.